Scaling MLPs: A Tale of Inductive Bias: Related Works

 \section{Related Works}

 There are some prior works that investigate MLPs on vision tasks. \citet{Lin2015HowFC} study the performance of MLPs on small scale datasets such as CIFAR10.
-They observe similar improvements when using inverted bottleneck layers but do not study larger-scale setups, transfer-learning nor do they discuss the implications for theoretical works. \citet{urban2017do} study to what degree convolutions are necessary for good performance and conclude that even with distillation techniques it remains very difficult to train performant MLPs on CIFAR10.
+They observe similar improvements when using inverted bottleneck layers but do not study larger-scale setups, transfer-learning nor do they discuss the implications for theoretical works.
+The bottleneck structure used in this work has also been investigated theoretically \citep{Parhi2021WhatKO, Shenouda2023VectorValuedVS, parkinson2023linear}, further highlighting that such an architecture exhibits desirable properties. \citet{urban2017do} study to what degree convolutions are necessary for good performance and conclude that even with distillation techniques it remains very difficult to train performant MLPs on CIFAR10.
 Other approaches have focused on sparsifying fully-connected layers through evolutionary training \citep{evolutionary, 10.1145/2908812.2908890}, aiming to learn a good inductive bias from scratch.
-Similarly, \citet{NEURIPS2020_5c528e25} study how the inductive bias of MLPs can be improved by systematically sparsifying them with a LASSO-type algorithm, making them more convolution-like.
-In contrast to these works, our goal is not to enhance the inherent inductive bias of MLPs but study whether it can be overcome with enough scale.
-The advent of the \textit{MLP-Mixer} \citep{tolstikhin2021mlpmixer} has led to a series of follow-up work, similarly using MLPs as a patch processor and token mixer \citep{touvron2021resmlp, chen2022cyclemlp, lian2022asmlp, Guo2021HireMLPVM}.
-Again, we remark that these architectures all possess significantly more inductive bias.
+Similarly, \citet{NEURIPS2020_5c528e25} study how the inductive bias of MLPs can be improved by systematically sparsifying them with a LASSO-type algorithm, making them more convolution-like. \citet{NEURIPS2019_124c3e4a} on the other hand first train a convolutional network for a certain duration and then subsequently continue training the network as an MLP (by using the correspondence between CNNs and MLPs highlighted in Sec.~\ref{sec:background}).
+They show that good performance can be reached if the network was trained long enough as a CNN.
+In contrast to these works, our goal is not to enhance the inherent inductive bias of MLPs but study whether it can be overcome with enough scale. \\[2mm] The advent of the \textit{MLP-Mixer} \citep{tolstikhin2021mlpmixer} has led to a series of follow-up work, similarly using MLPs as a patch processor and token mixer \citep{touvron2021resmlp, chen2022cyclemlp, lian2022asmlp, Guo2021HireMLPVM, liu2021pay}.
+Again, we remark that these architectures all possess significantly more inductive bias. \\[2mm] Finally, we would like to remark that MLPs are successfully used in other areas such as novel view synthesis (e.g. NeRF \citep{nerf}).